 The Employee Assistance Program (EAP) is designed to help employees and their immediate family members with any type of personal problem(s) that may be affecting their life.
 The EAP is for all covered employees and their immediate family members, regardless of insurance coverage for family members.
-Contact Lifeworks at 888-456-1324 for confidential counseling services.
-These EAP services are a free benefit to employees.
+Contact Mutual of Omaha at 800-316-2796 for confidential counseling services.
+These EAP services are a free benefit to employees and their household members.